DLR-RM/BlenderProc/examples/stereo_matching/README.md

 Make sure these python packages are included.

 ```
-"all": {
+"global": {
   "output_dir": "<args:2>",
   "resolution_x": 1280,
   "resolution_y": 720
 }
 ```
-Indicate the desired output image resolution globally (in this case to the renderer).
+Indicate the desired output image resolution globally inside of the settings of the `"main.Initializer"`.

 ```
 {